 Your content team moves faster — without waking up engineering.

-Everything below comes from one decision: we removed runtime and replaced it with a compiler.
-Most CMSes pick one of these and call it a product.
-We built all four into the same stack — and let you take the static output anywhere.
+Each of these is a consequence of the thesis above, not a separate feature we shipped.
+Most CMSes pick one and call it a product.
+We built all four onto the same compiler — and let you take the static output anywhere.

+Because compiled artifacts don't crash.
 The output is plain HTML, CSS, and assets — sitting in storage, served globally.
 There's no runtime database, no app server, no edge compute, no request-time rendering.
-Every page is already built; requests just fetch files.
+Every page is already built before it goes live; requests just fetch files.

+Because source code can be transformed.
 Configure your voice once.
 Every AI surface in the system speaks in it: drafts, image generation, bulk rewrites, visual edits, expand-thin-content, SEO descriptions.
-Drop a document and walk away — multiple pieces of content waiting when you come back.
+Drop a document and walk away — article, social posts, email draft, hero image, SEO metadata waiting when you come back.

+Because every release is preserved forever.
 Every state of your site is a fact in a graph.
 Nothing gets overwritten.
 Replay any past day.
 Roll back the entire site — content, theme, routes, settings — atomically.
+Who changed it, when, what was live on a specific date, which version was approved — all answerable as graph queries.
 SOX, HIPAA, FDA Part 11 answered natively, not bolted on.

 Site(env, time) renders the historical site in full fidelity